-While at Villa d’Angri in Posillipo for Wagner's health, their youngest daughter Isolde wrapped 67 pots of rosebushes in paper, on which she had painted pictures in watercolour depicting an event for each year of his life, to celebrate his sixty-seventh birthday.
+In addition, their 15 year old daughter Isolde had wrapped 67 pots of rosebushes in paper, on which she had painted pictures in watercolour depicting an event for each year of his life, to celebrate his sixty-seventh birthday.
 Wagner was delighted.

 1881: 68th birthday (Villa Wahnfried, Bayreuth)